A Monograph by Ruth Hartley

 A personal account of the history of Mpapa Gallery

-Mpapa Gallery closed done in 1996 and that is 28 years ago – more than a whole generation has grown up since then and a great deal of the history of that time in Zambia is lost and forgotten in part because it was a pre-digital era but also because Zambia like so many African nations suffered the cataclysm of the HIV/AIDS pandemic.
+Mpapa Gallery closed down in 1996 and that is 28 years ago – more than a whole generation has grown up since then and a great deal of the history of that time in Zambia is lost and forgotten in part because it was a pre-digital era but also because Zambia like so many African nations suffered the cataclysm of the HIV/AIDS pandemic.
 In 1996 I suffered the personal tragedy of a forced rupture from Zambia, the place that was home to me and my heart and work but I’ve never stopped being deeply engaged with art and with Zambia and Zambian artists since.
 That can be clearly seen from the blogs I have written and also from the art I’ve made and the personal contacts I’ve kept up.
 When I left Mpapa Gallery, I left behind all the information to do with the gallery but fortunately I also copied some of what I thought was most relevant and I kept it as safe as possible.
 Just as well as it turned out because my personal art and other information was deliberately trashed when I left Zambia and so writing this Monograph has required effort and dedication from me.
 I am glad and happy that I’ve been able to complete it.

 People who helped make the Monograph possible